jbavari/jbavari.github.io/source/_posts/2019-01-29-3-years-of-elixir-reflections.markdown

 ## Use behaviours

-Link to post for the crowdfundr app.
+Take a look how [crowdfundr](https://github.com/aaronrenner/crowdfundr) app.
 Code to interfaces, not the implementations.
 Use the `impl` approach.

 ## Nginx as a front-end for SSL termination